gct256/basic-components/README.md

 # basic-components

-- Collection of basic form element.
+- Components of basic form element.
 - Intended to be styled by tailwindcss.

 | component name | html element                |